Commercial site lighting design using LED pole fixtures to support security, code compliance, and long-term exterior performance

 Pole-mounted LED area luminaires are the standard solution for parking lots and exterior circulation areas.
 These fixtures use compact housings designed to limit wind loading and reduce EPA (Effective Projected Area), allowing them to be installed on existing poles without structural modification.

-• Optical Control: Type III and Type V distributions are commonly specified to achieve uniform horizontal illuminance while minimizing dark zones that interfere with camera coverage.
+• Optical Control: Type III and Type V distributions are specified to achieve uniform horizontal illuminance while minimizing dark zones that interfere with camera coverage.

 Safety, Visibility, and Code Compliance